 They may seem infuriating and annoying, but banner and display ads do work.
 That is when they’re done right.

-What it’s used for: Displaying advertisements across the web and monetizing publisher revenue
+Usage: Displaying advertisements across the web and monetizing publisher revenue

 Top marketers’ adoption rate vs. all others: 33% to 29%